RangaJ96/SpringBoot-Jwt-Authentication-and-User-Email-Verification/README.md

 Verify the User Email and Send a Verifiaction Email with a Random Genaration Token.

-Send password-rest link to user Email address.
+Send password-reset link to user Email address.